 Does Bluebeam offer any educational discounts?

 Bluebeam offers educational discounts on Revu to current students and educators from accredited campuses and universities.
-Bluebeam also supports school and university campus labs by providing free Licenses of Revu CAD.
+Bluebeam also supports school and university campus labs by providing free licences of Revu eXtreme.

 Visit our Bluebeam Academic page for more information.